Ben Ben Yair

-Ben Ben Yair (בן בן יאיר; born 23 December 1992) is an Israeli footballer who plays for Hapoel Bnei Lod in the Liga Alef.
+Ben Ben Yair (בן בן יאיר; born 23 December 1992) is an Israeli footballer who plays for Beitar Ramat Gan in the Liga Bet.

 Ben Yair started his career at Maccabi Tel Aviv youth system.
 On August 27, 2012, he made his debut at the senior team 2–1 victory against Maccabi Haifa.
 In January 2013, he went on loan to Hapoel Ramat Gan and half a year later he moved to Ironi Nir Ramat HaSharon.

 On June 29, 2014, signed to Maccabi Petah Tikva.